hpaghdal/GitProj1/definitions.md

 ![Branch example](./pictures/Branch.png)

 **Commit**:<br>
 Is an individual change to a file or set of files.
-When you make a commit to save your work, Git creates a unique ID ("SHA" or "hash") that allows you to keep record of the specific changes commited along with who made them and when.
+When you make a commit to save your work, Git creates a unique ID ("SHA" or "hash") that allows you to keep record of the specific changes committed along with who made them and when.
 ![Commit example](./pictures/Commit.png)

 **Merge**:<br>